lysender/node-eventstore/README.md

+# Fork Notice

+This fork made significant changes to the structure of this library.

+- Only supports MongoDB!

 # ⚠️ IMPORTANT NEWS! 📰

 I’ve been dealing with CQRS, event-sourcing and DDD long enough now that I don’t need working with it anymore unfortunately, so at least for now this my formal farewell!